-Measurements with vision systems: displacement measurement of an object with a fixed camera and displacement measurement of the vision system with a fixed environment (ego-motion).
+Measurements with vision systems: displacement measurement of an object with a fixed camera and displacement measurement (ego-motion).
+Measurement with a fixed environment (ego-motion).
 Measurement with LIDAR sensors: mapping; localization in known environment.
 Methods for uncertainty expression, evaluation and propagation.